ihesp/IPART/docs/Compute-THR.rst

 between :math:`I` and :math:`\delta(I)` gives the transient IVT component, from which AR candidates are searched.

-Some more details of the THR algorithm and its applications can be found in this work of [Vicent1993]_.

 .. note:: we made a modification based on the THR algorithm as descripted in [Vicent1993]_.
 The **marker** image used in this package is obtained by a grey scale erosion [#erosion]_ with a structuring element :math:`E`, while in a standard THR process as in [Vicent1993]_, the **marker** image is obtained by a global substraction :math:`I - \delta h`, where :math:`\delta h` is the pixel intensity subtracted globally from the original input image :math:`I`.